Motley zoo Animal Rescue is a rock N' roll themed, volunteer-powered, foster-based, no-kill, 501c3 nonprofit corporation

 However, despite having a facility, this still does not make us or our location a shelter.

-Motley Zoo's facility allows us to operate as a hybrid organization- the best of both worlds of a rescue's and shelter's structure.
+Motley Zoo's facility allows us to operate as a hybrid organization - the best of both worlds of both a rescue's and a shelter's structure.

 This physical location grounds us in the community in a way most rescues never can, as it helps people recognize our mission more tangibly.